Abhishek-Sulakhe/Memory-Management-Explore---OS-Project/README.md

 - It keeps explicit allocation metadata to avoid double free and stale-handle usage.
 - All live allocations are reclaimed during module unload.

-## Academic angle

-This project is appropriate for topics such as:

-- kernel heap management
-- physical versus virtual contiguity
-- allocator threshold design
-- allocation latency measurement and comparison
-- synchronization in kernel subsystems
-- memory usage instrumentation and experimentation
-- `krealloc` behavior and backend migration

-See `docs/report.md` for a full academic write-up you can adapt into your submission.